-We seek to increase sales to our customer base, which primarily consists of food retailers, by promoting consumer loyalty to products carrying the $FAGE^{\text{(B)}}$ brand and our other brand lines.
+We seek to increase sales to our customer base, which primarily consists of food retailers, by promoting consumer loyalty to products carrying the $FAGE^{\otimes}$ brand and our other brand lines.
 We believe that consumer loyalty and product preference are the main drivers of our sales, and that retailers stock our goods in response to consumer demand for such products.
 We support our brands and products by engaging in integrated marketing and communication programs designed to further strengthen the position and value of our brands.

-The largest part of our advertising expenditure is for TV advertising and we also invest in print, cinema and radio advertising.
-Beginning in 2011, we have actively engaged in Internet social media, with a focus on Facebook and Instagram, and also in digital advertising.
-As of 2019, our Facebook page has more than 2.2 million fans globally.
-In 2013, we launched separate websites for each of our export countries, so that consumers around the world have access to updated information about our products as well as ideas for cooking and healthy living.
-In 2015, we launched a new international TV campaign for $FAGE^{\mathbb{R}}$ Total® with the slogan "nothing more. never less".
-This campaign was aired simultaneously in the United States, the United Kingdom, Italy and Greece and was designed to celebrate the simplicity, versatility and premium quality of our product.
+The largest part of our advertising expenditure is for digital advertising - social media and pre-roll videos - and we also invest in TV, cinema and directly in retailers' points of sales.
+Beginning in 2011, we have actively engaged in Internet social media, and our footprint has steadily increased.
+As of 2020, our Facebook page has more than 2.2 million fans globally and we are present also on Instagram, Twitter and Pinterest in several countries.
+In 2019, we completely renewed all our websites in terms of technology and content for each country, so that consumers around the world have access to updated information about our products as well as ideas for cooking and healthy living.
+In 2020, we launched a new international TV and digital campaign for FAGE[®] Total[®] with the slogan "Plain Extraordinary".
+This campaign is currently airing simultaneously in the United States, the United Kingdom, Italy, Greece and the Netherlands to celebrate the simplicity, versatility and premium quality of our product.

-Trade marketing activities, undertaken in cooperation with supermarkets and other retailers, typically target higher-volume sales and consist of competitions, gifts or price reductions.
+Trade marketing activities, undertaken in cooperation with supermarkets and other retailers, typically target higher-volume sales and consist mainly of price reductions.
 Consumer promotional activities include our major brands and newly introduced products.
-Other promotional activities include prominent in-store displays, marketing activities with key accounts and direct mail.
+Other promotional activities include prominent in-store displays, marketing activities with key accounts.
 We strive to enhance our long-term relationships with our food retailers by offering greater product variety, better service and more value than our competitors offer.
 In addition, we employ key account managers to drive our sales and sales account representatives responsible for ensuring the broad distribution and sale of our products through retail outlets.

-To promote international sales of our yogurt products in countries other than the United States, Italy, the United Kingdom, Greece, Germany and Spain, we rely on independent sales representatives and distributors in approximately 39 countries.
+To promote international sales of our yogurt products in countries other than those that we serve through our sales force, we rely on our network of distributors.
 FAGE yogurt is marketed as authentic Greek recipe strained yogurt, made with FAGE's proprietary method using only milk and FAGE-made yogurt cultures, that is of superior taste, quality and authenticity.